milaboratory/docs/docs/mixcr/guides/iRepertoire.md

-# Illumina Ampliseq TCR LR
+# iRepertoire

 Here we will discuss how to process the data obtained using iRepertoire TCR LR kit.
 This is a multiplex protocol designed in such a way that forward primers are located in FR1 region of V gene and reverse primers are complimentary to constant region.
-Thus, you can use these tutorial for any data obtained by similar protocols, like:

-- Illumina Ampliseq TCR LR
-- Thermo Fisher Oncomine™ TCR Beta-LR

 ## Data libraries